 Girl Scout Troop 62977 will be collecting hygiene items to donate to Our Neighbors Table for the Thanksgiving Donation Drive.
 A collection box is located in the lobby at the Georgetown Peabody Library.
 They will be accepting donations until November 9th.

 Please consider donating the following items:

-The library will be closed on Tuesday, July 4, 2017 in observance of Independence Day.
+The Library will be closed on Saturday, November 11 in observance of Veterans Day.

-You can always access the catalog and our online resources anytime from the library’s website.
+You can access the library catalog and our online resources anytime from our webpage.

-Join us on Monday, June 12 at 7 PM in the library’s Meeting Room as we discuss The Mothers by Brit Bennett.
+Join us on Monday, November 13 at 7 PM in the library’s Meeting Room as we discuss Born a Crime by Trevor Noah.
 Copies of the book are available behind the Main Desk.